RMF2PT/flask-mega-tutorial/README.md

 -------------

 Currently, the application only allows login with OpenID through Yahoo accounts.
 OpenID is not a good option now.
 It works now, but it has limitations, so for a real live web application you should try OAuth Authentication.
+This tutorial has been followed in cloud9.io, meaning that some of the code has been adapted.